python/cpython/Doc/library/idle.rst

 ^^^^^^^^^^^^^^^^^

-With rare exceptions, the result of executing Python code with IDLE is intended to be the same as executing the same code in a console window.
+With rare exceptions, the result of executing Python code with IDLE is intended to be the same as executing the same code by the default method, directly with Python in a text-mode system console or terminal window.
 However, the different interface and operation occasionally affect visible results.
 For instance, ``sys.modules`` starts with more entries, and ``threading.activeCount()`` returns 2 instead of 1.

-By default, IDLE run user code is a separate OS process rather than the same process as the user interface.
-It replaces ``sys.stdin``, ``sys.stdout``, and ``sys.stderr`` in the execution process with objects that get input from and send output to the Shell window.
+By default, IDLE runs user code in a separate OS process rather than in the user interface process that runs the shell and editor.
+In the execution process, it replaces ``sys.stdin``, ``sys.stdout``, and ``sys.stderr`` with objects that get input from and send output to the Shell window.
 The original values stored in sys.__stdin__, sys.__stdout__, and sys.__stderr__
 are not touched, but may be None.